turbonomic-integrations/csv-to-application-topology/README.md

 * Cloud-based storage (Azure Blob or AWS S3 are supported)
 * Local FTP container

 The setup and files required will be different depending on whether you choose Cloud or FTP, so please read through the **Script Setup** carefully.
-Either way, once the script is done running, the containers supporting it will be stopped, so if using the FTP, it will only be accessible until the process finishes.
+Either way, once the script is done running the all containers supporting it will be stopped.

 All credentials for accessing both the Turbonomic API and Cloud providers are presented through Kubernetes secrets, detailed below in the **Secret Details** section.